Balloons are a party staple like no other. So much so that I bet you can’t really imagine a party or celebration without balloons?

 There are two main material types that manufacturers use to make balloons:

-While latex is considered the classic material for most balloons, you’re also likely to come across mylar, specifically when shopping for helium balloons.
+While latex is considered the classic material for most balloons, you’re also likely to come across mylar.
+This is specifically the case when shopping for helium balloons.

 Mylar is a polyester film that’s known for its flexibility and tensile strength, making it the perfect material for a balloon that won’t pop as it is filled with helium (or your breath!).